 Crypto is a vast and ever-growing landscape.
 It can seem like every single day hosts the birth of novel applications, use cases, and new jargon that participants need to learn in order to stay up to date.
-The ecosystem not only evolves rapidly, but crypto developers are likewise are highly encouraged to embrace the open-source ethos, creating an abundance of information and occasionally turning the blessing of transparency into an information overload for the retail investor.
+The ecosystem not only evolves rapidly, but crypto developers are likewise are highly encouraged to embrace the open-source ethos, creating an abundance of information and occasionally turning the blessing of transparency into an information overload for newcomers to the space.

-Decentralized Finance (DeFi) is one of the most vibrant blockchain subsectors.
-But as lively as it is, it is also filled with ladders of abstractions that make navigation difficult without a solid foundation in the underlying technology.
+Decentralized Finance (DeFi) is one of the most vibrant verticals in the crypto space, with the potential to change the way we interact with financial applications, banking the unbanked and improve the access that your everyday person has.
+But as lively as it is, it is also filled with ladders of abstractions that make navigation difficult without a solid foundation in the underlying technology and key concepts.

 In essence blockchains are tools for coordination.
 They replace human-centric trust assumptions with open-source software and enable new avenues for building coordinative ventures.
 Decentralized Finance is one of the major verticals born from blockchain-based coordination in recent years with the aim to increase transparency and inclusivity in financial services with minimized trust.